Djibouti entry requirements for Cameroon passport holders

 Frequently asked questions

-Yes, Djibouti requires a yellow fever vaccination certificate if you're arriving from a country with risk of yellow fever transmission.
-Cameroon is considered a risk country, so you'll likely need to show the yellow card (International Certificate of Vaccination) at immigration.
+Djibouti requires a yellow fever vaccination certificate if you're arriving from a country with risk of yellow fever transmission.
+Cameroon is on that list, so you'll likely need to show your yellow fever card at immigration.
+Carry it with your passport.

 Official sources